makerdao/governance-manual/delegation/alignment-conservers.md

 This documentation describes functionality and processes that MakerDAO is in the process of implementing.
 Be aware that parts may be inaccurate or out of date.
 {% endhint %}

-An Alignment Conserver (CC) is a guardian of the [Maker Atlas](../governance/atlas.md).
+An Alignment Conserver (AC) is a guardian of the [Maker Atlas](../governance/atlas.md).
 They must preserve the Atlas and oppose any entities threatening it.

 ## Types